VCityTeam/UD-Viz/EarlyPrototype/Readme.md

-UDV : Urban Data Viewer
+UD-Viz : Urban Data Vizualisation

 Note: references to VCC in the code stand for Virtual City Viewer...